AxisCommunications/acap-native-sdk-examples/hello-world/README.md

 # A hello-world ACAP application using manifest

 This README file explains how to build a simple Hello World manifest ACAP application.
-It is achieved by using the containerized API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "hello-world" application source code which can easily be compiled and run with the help of the tools and step by step below.